loomnetwork/loom-sdk-documentation/docs/en/how-to-loom-js-webpack.md

 ```

-2. Next, edit your `src/index.js` to this:
+1. Next, replace the content of the `src/index.js` file with the following snippet:

 ```js
 import {